-Sometimes I get the question ‘What is the difference between a reflexology treatment and a regular massage? ” and “Is a foot reflex massage not the same as a foot massage?”.
-Then there’s also much talk about reflexology and foot reflexology and is it the same or is there a difference?
-To answer those questions lets first have a look at the areas being treated on the body with massage and reflexology.
+I sometimes get the question 'What is the difference between a reflexology treatment and a regular massage?' and 'Isn't a foot reflexology massage the same as a foot massage?'.
+In addition, there is a lot of talk about reflexology and foot reflexology and are they the same or is there a difference?
+To answer that, let's first look at the area on the body that is being treated.

-The massage area in a (foot) reflexology treatment and a massage
+The massage area during a (foot) reflexology treatment and during a massage

-A massage therapist can treat your entire body.
-There are massage therapists that also provide a massage in combination with a reflexology massage.
+A masseur can treat your entire body.
+There are masseurs who give a massage in combination with a reflex zone massage.

-A reflexologist mainly massages the feet and lower legs but can also treat your arms, hands, ears and/or give you a facial reflexology massage depending on the ailments.
-There are also reflexologists who only treat either the face (facial reflexology), ears (ear reflexology) or hands (hand reflexology).
+A foot reflexology therapist mainly treats the feet and lower legs, but depending on the complaint, can also treat your arms, hands, ears and/or face.
+There are also reflex zone therapists who only treat the face (facial reflexology), the ears (ear reflexology) or the hands (hand reflexology).

-Reflexologists, reflexology therapist, reflexology practitioner, facial reflexologist, foot reflexologist are all names of professionals and the various forms of reflexology.
+Reflexology therapist, reflexologist, facial reflexologist, foot reflexologist, baby reflexologist, foot reflexologist are all names of reflexology professionals and their different forms.

 Foot reflexology techniques versus massage techniques

-A massage remains on the surface and reflexology goes more into depth.
-(Foot) reflexology uses various techniques to treat specific zones, such as; the ‘thumbwalking’ movement (the thumb acts like a caterpillar walking along the skin, feeling the texture under the skin), knuckle pressure, pressing and trembling movements, but also relaxing techniques such as stroking and kneading.
-A (foot) reflexology treatment is often a combination of reflexology and foot massage.
+Where massage remains more on the surface, reflexology goes deeper.
+Foot reflexology uses various techniques such as an 'ebb and flow' movement with the thumb (the thumb runs like a caterpillar over a reflex zone and thus feels the texture under the skin), pressing and vibrating movements, but also relaxed grips. such as ironing and kneading.
+For example, a foot reflexology treatment is often a combination of reflexology and a foot massage.

-A reflexologist assumes that a zone of the foot under the little toe, corresponds with your shoulder and a part of the ball of your foot corresponds with your lungs.
-In short: the reflex zones correspond with organs in your body.
+Foot reflexology works on specific zones.
+For example, a foot reflexology therapist assumes that a zone on the foot below the little toe corresponds to your shoulder.
+In short: the reflex zones correspond to organs in your body.

-A reflexology treatment is often relaxing but some areas can also feel like a refreshing sense of pain, a feeling that many experience as a ‘nice and welldoing’ feeling of pain.
-This feeling disappears when the zone is cleared.
+A foot reflexology treatment is often relaxing, but some areas can also feel like a 'beneficial feeling of pain', also described by many as a 'pleasant pain'.
+This feeling disappears when the area is cleared.

-A regular massage does not get reimbursed by the health insurance in the Netherlands.
-However there are masseurs who have additional training courses so that the treatment could potentially be reimbursed.
+As far as we know, a normal massage is not reimbursed by health insurance, but there are masseurs who have completed additional training, which means that the treatment can be reimbursed.